ramofabian/aws-bootcamp-cruddur-2023/journal/week5.md

 ### Implement Schema Load Script
 :white_check_mark: DONE.
 I didn't have any issue to follow Andre's instructions.

-To implement the schema load script, it is requiered the following steps:
+To implement the schema load script, the following steps are required:
 1. Add `boto3` lib into `requirements.txt` within `backend-flask` folder.
 Then run the command `pip install -r requirements.txt`.
 2. Switch on the containers and make sure dynamoDB  container is working.
 2. Create `schema-load` python script and place it in `backend-flask/bin/ddb/`.
 This script will connect to local or remote DynamoDB database, then it will create a table called `cruddur-messages`.